jsrmath/sharp11/docs/scale.md

 Returns true if a given object is a [TraversableScale](#traversable-scale-object).

 ## <a name="scale-object"></a> Scale Object
 `Scale` objects consist of a key and a scale name.
 A `Scale` may or may not have octave numbers depending on whether or not the `key` parameter does.
 Octave numbers behave as expected, so a major scale with a key of G4 will contain the notes G4, A4, B4, C5, D5, E5, F#5.
+The `Scale` constructor is accessible directly as `.Scale`, however new instances should be created using [`.create()`](#module-create) instead.

 ### <a name="scale-key"></a> key `.key` or `.root`
 A [Note](note.md#note-object) object representing key of the scale.